williamrjackson/UnityScriptingUtilities/README.md

 Includes a bunch of functions to manipulate transforms/audio over time.
 For example, the following will scale, move and rotate a transfrom into a position over 5 seconds.
 The target position is defined by a sibling transfrom.

 Presets for common ease curves from https://github.com/aureliendrouet/EasingCurvePresets are included
+This also uses the super-cool More Effective Coroutines[Free] for the performance benefits: https://assetstore.unity.com/packages/tools/animation/more-effective-coroutines-free-54975
 ```C#
    Wrj.Utils.MapToCurve.Ease.MatchSibling(transform, targetTransform, 5);
 //                       ^        ^          ^            ^           ^